jhillhouse92/deckofcards/README.md

 # Deck of Cards

-This is a foundation part of an Appian product and has 2 projects:
+This is a foundational part of an Appian product and has 2 projects:

 1. Deck of Cards Domain Library
 2. Deck of Cards REST API